The history of human culture has seen countless empires rise and fall.

 The control of power and the focal point of cultural life in the Islamic middle east shifted eastward from Syria to Iraq.

-In 762, Baghdad, the circular city of Peace, was founded to the east as the new capital and was the centre of Islamic political and cultural life.
+In 762, Baghdad, the circular city of Peace, was founded to the east as the new capital and was the center of the Caliphate’s political and cultural life.

 6. Second French Empire

-While the government machinery of the Second Empire was practically the same as that of the First, it had different founding principles.
+Although the government machinery of the Second Empire closely resembled that of the First, it operated on different founding/governing principles.

 5. Qing dynasty